 That is why HR professionals need to understand the factors that could boost employee satisfaction.
 It is also crucial that they learn more about how job satisfaction may contribute to its overall achievement.

 This article will delve into what job satisfaction stands for and how to improve employees’ job satisfaction.
 We will also be looking at the different factors that affect job satisfaction and how you can measure job satisfaction.

 What Is Job Satisfaction?

 Job satisfaction is described as how employees feel engaged and fulfilled in their work.
 It is the employees’ level of satisfaction with their job.
-Job satisfaction occurs when employees feel that their job is secured and safe.
+Job satisfaction occurs when employees feel that their job is secure and safe.